The Odyssey (1997 miniseries): Part 1

-Odysseus is called to service in the Trojan War after the birth of his son Telemachus, much to the dismay of his wife, Penelope.
-Odysseus is worried that he may not survive the war, and tells Penelope that she should remarry by the time Telemachus is a man if he does not return.
+Odysseus is called to service by Agamemnon in the Trojan War after the birth of his son Telemachus, much to the dismay of his wife, Penelope.
+Concerned that he may not return, Odysseus urges his wife to remarry if Telemachus reaches manhood so that Ithaca will have a proper king to teach him his responsibilities.

 The war lasts ten years, during which the legendary hero, Achilles, is killed.
-Odysseus forges a plan to avenge him and taking the city of Troy by using a giant wooden horse to sneak inside.
-Laocoon, the seer tries to warn the Trojans of a vision of this, but is suddenly devoured by a sea monster.
-After sacking Troy, Odysseus' ego gets the best of him and brags the gods about his success, claiming it was he alone who achieved it.
-This angers Poseidon so much - who saved the Greeks earlier by sending the sea monster to devour Laocoön, preventing him to expose them - that he promises that Odysseus' will never return home to Penelope.
+Odysseus forges a plan to end the fighting and conquer Troy by using a giant wooden horse to sneak inside.
+The priest Laocoon tries to warn the Trojans but is suddenly devoured by a sea monster.
+After sacking Troy, Odysseus' ego gets the best of him and he mocks the gods for their assistance, claiming it was he alone who achieved victory.
+This defiance angers Poseidon - who had slain Laocoon - and he swears Odysseus will never return home.

-The defiant Odysseus sets sail to Ithaca, but soon gets lost, due to a thick fog sent by Poseidon and ends up on an island, revealed to be dominated by Cyclopes.
-A Cyclops named Polyphemus traps them in his cave intending to eat them, but Odysseus - who introduces himself as "Nobody" - gets him drunk on wine, causing him to pass out.
+While sailing home, a thick fog from Poseidon causes Odysseus' crew to shipwreck on the island of the Cyclopes.
+A Cyclops named Polyphemus traps them in his cave, but Odysseus - who introduces himself as "Nobody" - gets him drunk on wine, causing him to pass out.
 Then, he sharpens a tree branch into a stake and blinds Polyphemus, allowing them to escape by hiding under sheep skins when he removes the heavy stone blocking the door.
-Polyphemus screams for help to his brothers, but due to Odysseus' trick, shouting that "nobody" has hurt him.
-Odysseus and his men escape, but Odysseus taunts the Cyclops who asks his father Poseidon to avenge him.
-This makes Odysseus' journey home harder.
+Polyphemus screams for help to his brothers, but due to Odysseus' trick, shouts that "nobody" has hurt him.
+Odysseus taunts Polyphemus with his true name, not knowing that the giant's father is Poseidon.
+Hearing his son's pleas for revenge, Poseidon vows an even crueler punishment for Odysseus.